Ferguson joins call for federal court oversight over CPD

 “independent monitor with real credibility holding our feet to the fire and issuing regular public reports so the community can hold our feet to the fire” with “yet another backstop” that allows the Justice Department to “go into court and enforce the terms if we are breaching” it.

-“It’s a weak IG, redundant of the IG vs. the force amplifier of court oversight,” he said.

-Ferguson pointed to three areas where court overs has, what he called a “distinguishing characteristic.”
+Ferguson pointed to three areas where court oversight has a “distinguishing characteristic.”

 They are: “public legitimacy” at a time when there is “no trust”; the fact that a court order “has a different impact” than a public report and the fact that a federal monitor appointed by a judge would have the power to mandate reforms, including changes to the police contract, no matter what the cost.